BenjamienSD/TheComplete2020WebDevelopmentBootcamp/Git, Github and Version Control/notes.md

 ### git push

-note: the behavior of git push with no arguments varies depending on one of git's settings called push.default
+Note: the behavior of git push with no arguments varies depending on one of git's settings called push.default

 ## Diverging history